 Crowds of camera-toting tourists shove their way into your dream and you succumb to the realization that “it’s all been done,” especially in Europe.
 Snap out of it!
 If you’re willing to leave that guidebook in the hotel sometimes and make the “road less traveled” your highway to adventure, there are still LOTS of untouched places in Europe with smiling locals ready to introduce you to their local brand of latte.

-Along the Elbe River, almost to Dresden, is the fairytale castle town of Meissen.
+Along the Elbe River, almost all the way to Dresden, sits the fairytale castle town of Meissen.
 Even in late July, the height of the tourist season, we had this town to ourselves.
-The Schloss Albrechtsburg was the first castle built to house royalty in all of Germany and is at the heart of what became Saxony.
-It has been restored to its former glory and is well worth a long afternoon’s wander.
-Picnic in the park next to the cathedral overlooking the river and enjoy the flutist who frequents the spot.
+The Schloss Albrechtsburg was the first castle built to house royalty in all of Germany.
+It’s at the heart of what became Saxony and has been restored to its former glory.
+It’s well worth a long afternoon’s wander: Picnic in the park next to the cathedral overlooking the river and enjoy the flutist who frequents the spot.

-Don’t miss the local pastry; the Meissen flummel, which has an amusing story that you’ll have to discover for yourself.
-Wear solid walking shoes and climb the narrow streets built into the hillside and shop in the closet sized medieval haunts of local artisans.
+Don’t miss out on the local pastry; the Meissen flummel, which has an amusing story that you’ll have to discover for yourself.
+Wear solid walking shoes and climb the narrow streets built into the hillside and shop in the closet-sized medieval haunts of local artisans.
 Rent a bicycle and cycle along the river.
 You may just be the only “tourist” in town.

-If Prague seems “over done,” that’s because it is.
-Not so for the second largest city in the Czech.
+If Prague seems “over-done,” that’s because it is.
+Not so for the second largest city in the Czech Republic.
 Brno has that slower moving, small town feel and is full of history and cultural quirks of its own.
 It’s the only town we know of proud to be built on the backs of “four idiots.”
-You’ll have no trouble finding cafes in which to savor the local delicacies, or order an “authentic” New York style pizza from a guy who lived there for ten years and even knows to offer Americans a glass of ice with their soda.
+You’ll have no trouble finding cafes where you can savor local delicacies, or order an “authentic” New York style pizza from a guy who lived there for ten years and even knows to offer Americans a glass of ice with their soda.

 The seat of the empire of Charlemagne, Aachen rests on the border of Germany with the Netherlands and Belgium.
 The main attraction of the city is, without question, the incredible Dom built by Charlemagne, beginning in 792 AD.
 Today, it is free to visit and an impressive display of the blended power of church with an ancient state.
 Charlemagne himself is laid to rest in a golden box beneath the towering colored glass windows of the Palatine Chapel.

-Italy is known for tourists… especially in the summer.
+Italy is known for intense tourism and massive crowds… especially in the summer.
 However, during the shoulder seasons there is still much that is untouched to be found, if you’re willing to look.
 A perfect example: Cesenatico, located on the northern half of the Adriatic Coast, between Ravenna & Rimini.
 This tiny coastal town boasts an impressive array of historical boats that are restored and maintained, along with the knowledge of how to sail them, by the citizens of this rare place.

-Several inexpensive hotels in the area will support you in your efforts to slow down, savor the scents and sights of sea life in Italy, sample the local delicacies, and find a heart shaped rock on the pebbled beach.
+Several inexpensive hotels in the area will support you in your efforts to slow down, savor the scents and sights of sea life in Italy, sample the local cuisine, and find a heart-shaped rock on the pebbled beach.

-If you make it to Bad Windsheim, you’ll definitely be off of the tourist beaten path.
-Of all of the places we’ve visited in Germany, this is our favorite, for local color, old world charm, and quiet European lifestyle.
-There are a number of small hotels in town to accommodate your wanders through narrow streets lined with window boxes dripping with geraniums.
-This is a place where local cobblers still work in their one-room shops below their homes and make themselves known with shoe shaped signs made of intricate iron work.
+When you get to Bad Windsheim, you’ll definitely be off of the tourist beaten path.
+Of all of the places we’ve visited in Germany, this is our favorite, for local color, old-world charm, and a quiet European lifestyle.
+There are a number of small hotels in town to accommodate your rambles.
+Narrow streets are lined with window boxes dripping with geraniums.
+This is a place where local cobblers still work in their one-room shops below their homes and make themselves known with shoe-shaped signs made of intricate iron work.

 Be sure you don’t miss the Freiland Museum, a living history museum for the all ages presenting a whole village, including a working brewery, farm, and more.
 A day spent at the Freiland is like turning back the clocks to find the Europe you’ve read about in storybooks.
 Time your visit right and you might even catch the Altstadt Fest, in early July, when the whole town turns out to celebrate local history and you can gorge yourself on homemade sausages and solid local beer while dancing the night away to ABBA tunes belted out enthusiastically by lederhosen-clad men with accordions.
 Worried about the language?
 Don’t be; thanks to an American military base nearby, lots of the locals speak at least some English.

-There is something for every palate.
-Besides all of that, it’s the only place we know of where you can go “tractor touring” through the countryside… that’s right… imagine six or eight people piled on a tractor traveling from winery to winery… staying on could prove a challenge by mid afternoon!
+There’s something for every palate, here.
+Besides, it’s the only place we know of where you can go “tractor touring” through the countryside… that’s right… imagine six or eight people piled on a tractor traveling from winery to winery… staying on could prove a challenge by mid afternoon!